stevedonovan/moi/readme.md

 is used when collecting all the responses (you can use `--timeout` to specify a different value in milliseconds.)

-It's recommended to immediately create a _group_. "all" is considered special, but you can use any filter condition to create arbitrary groups.
-Once defined, you can filter on a group with `--group`:
+It's recommended to immediately create the "all" _group_. "all" is considered special, because `moi` will use it to map addresses to names when displaying results.

+But you can use any filter condition to create arbitrary groups.
+Once defined, you can filter on a group with `--group` (or `-g` for short):

 ```
 moi$ moi group all